opendxl/opendxl-databus-client-java/docs/_sources/Transactions-producer-consumer-example.rst.txt

            };
        }

-Consumer thread runs until sample stops or an exception is triggered.
+The consumer thread runs, polling for produced records, until the sample stops or an exception is triggered.
-When this happens the while loop breaks.
-Until that, the consumer polls the produced records.

 .. code:: java

        final ConsumerRecords<byte[]> records = consumer.poll(CONSUMER_TIME_CADENCE_MS);

-The ``CONSUMER_TIME_CADENCE_MS`` is the time, in ms, spent waiting in poll if data is not available.
+The ``CONSUMER_TIME_CADENCE_MS`` is the time, in ms, spent waiting to poll for data.

-When the poll finished the consumer logs the data of the received messages and calls the commit method.
+When the poll completes, the consumer logs the data of received messages and calls the commit method.

 .. code:: java